Skip to main content

 On any device your toddler uses, turn on the warm display filter and leave it on permanently, not just in the evening.
 Then lower the screen brightness to the most comfortable level.
 On most devices you can find these settings under Display or Screen.

-This is not a magic fix.
 The most effective approach, supported by both the Royal College of Paediatrics and Child Health and the American Academy of Pediatrics, is to avoid screens entirely in the hour before bedtime (Royal College of Paediatrics and Child Health, 2019) (Council on Communications and Media, 2016).
-But for the screen time that does happen during the day, a warm, dim display is a simple, evidence-backed improvement.
+And for the screen time that does happen during the day, a warm, dim display is a simple, reasonable adjustment.

 How to turn it on